stevenxxiu/dist_rep_sent_doc/readme.md

 It is not described how unknown words during validation are handled.

-It is not described what process of training the logistic regression or neural net plus logistic regression models are used, we use sklearn's defaults.
+It is not described in detail what the logistic regression and neural network models are, we assume the most common models and use no regularization.

 ### Can be missed
 A detailed explanation of window size is in the Experimental Protocols section.

-The imdb dataset uses a neural net and a logistic regression, instead of logistic regression alone.
+The imdb dataset uses a neural net instead of logistic regression alone.

 ### Gensim differences
 - Option to remove infrequent words entirely.